Skip to content

 Why it matters

-The MAP Test gives:
+The MAP Test delivers clear training direction:

-• Aerobic training intensities for endurance sessions
+• Aerobic training zones for structured endurance work

-• An estimate of VO2 Max fitness level
+• An estimated VO2 Max fitness benchmark

 What you will learn